phamvandan/face_anti_spoof_v2/README.md

 ## 2. Edit file_path

   ```
-edit line by path to folder image okok
+edit line by path to folder image okok chưa
   ```

 ## 3. Run